 - Dry Powder: Separates fuel from oxygen and removes heat.

-- Water mist: Takes away the heat element.
+- Water mist: Takes away the heating element.

 - Cartridge Operated Dry Chemical: Interrupts the chemical reaction of the fire.

-For example, in case of electrical fires and fire produced by inflammable substances.
-In such cases we generally use soda-acid fire extinguisher or a CO2 fire extinguisher which cuts off the supply of oxygen to extinguish the fire.
+For example, in the case of electrical fires and fire produced by inflammable substances.
+In such cases, we generally use a soda-acid fire extinguisher or a CO2 fire extinguisher which cuts off the supply of oxygen to extinguish the fire.